janjitsu/gossaurus/README.md

    Some language codes are not correctly defined, and you might have to adjust to the correct code in your book.
    You can use calibre for that, for example.

-Command below will fix the language metadata of your kindle book (if it's not locked)
+Command below will fix the language metadata of your kindle book (if it's not DRM-locked)
 ```
 ebook-convert neuromancer.mobi neuromancer-serbian.mobi --language sr
 ```